 Iron deficiency is the most common dietary deficiency in the world and mainly affects children and women (particularly pregnant women).
 In New Zealand, studies have indicated more than 7% of women and 1% of men have iron deficiency, a proportion of whom will show signs or symptoms of anaemia.

-Anaemia is a deficiency of red blood cells which carry oxygen (attached to a protein called haemoglobin) around the body.
+Red blood cells perform the important task of carrying oxygen (attached to a protein called haemoglobin or ‘haem’) around the body.
 Anaemia can occur as the result of reduced production, or an increased loss, of red blood cells.
-To produce red blood cells, the body requires three essential elements - iron, vitamin B12 and folic acid.
-Iron deficiency anaemia is the most common cause of anaemia.
-Iron is also necessary for our immune systems to work well.
+The body requires three essential elements – iron, vitamin B12, and folic acid – to produce red blood cells.
+Iron deficiency is the most common cause of anaemia.

-Iron deficiency anaemia can be caused by not consuming enough food which contains iron, poor absorption of iron by the body, or loss of iron due to bleeding.
+Iron deficiency anaemia can be caused by not consuming enough food that contains iron, poor absorption of iron by the body, or loss of iron due to bleeding.

 Babies are born with sufficient iron supplies to last for approximately six months of feeding with milk (breast or formula) alone.
 After this time babies need iron rich or fortified foods gradually added to their diets to meet their bodies' iron requirements.